A STEP‐BY‐STEP GUIDELINE HOW TO SWITCH REAL ESTATE AGENTS

 - We arrange a property inspection to familiarise ourselves with the property.

-- We notify all guests of your bookings taken by your current Agent but commencing after the date of termination of the changeover and welcome them via phone and email by providing them with a CPM induction.
+- We notify your present tenants and all guests of your bookings taken by your current Agent but commencing after the date of termination of the changeover and welcome them via phone and email by providing them with a CPM induction.

 SOME TIPS BEFORE DOING A HANDOVER